natenka/pyneng-book-en/docs/source/book/07_files/write.rst

 File writing
 -------------

-When writing it is very important to decide how to open a file in order not to accidentally delete it:
+When writing information to a file, it is very important to specify the correct mode for opening the file, so as not to accidentally delete it:

 *  ``w`` - open file for writing.
 If file exists, its content is removed
 *  ``a`` - open file to add data.
-Data is added to the end of the file
+Data is appended to the end of the file

 Both modes create a file if it does not exist.

-These methods are used to write to a file:
+The following methods are used to write to a file:

 *  ``write()`` - write one line to file
 *  ``writelines()`` - allows to send as argument a list of strings